adam-hrdie/hyperledger-public/README.md

      (Optional) Run the [MsgInjector](https://github.com/adam-hrdie/hyperledger-public/blob/master/hyperledgermessaging/src/test/java/hm/injector/e2e/MsgInjector.java) to inject a message and show the round trip between the nodes.
 6. Wait for 16 minutes
 7. After this time, the junit test should fail to send a message to the 2nd node with a timeout exception.
-8. Check Hyperledger peer logs to ensure messages are being committed but not sent to listening nodes.